alanorozco/bling.cool/README.md

 gulp dist
 ```

-This will output a single `dist/index.html` file.
-Other files in the `dist/`
+This will output a single `dist/index.html` entry file and an `/assets/`
-directory can be safely ignored.
+directory containing the texture files. `*.js` and `*.css` files in the `dist/`
+directory are build artifacts and not necessary for deployment.

 For active development, run `gulp` to build, watch and serve on port `:8000`.